 But counter intuitively most Spanish speaking people gravitate toward English language websites.

 Why?
 In part because of a dearth of Spanish language websites, and in part because those that do exist are so poorly translated and don’t provide a relevant user experience.

-This is a tremendous opportunity to fill a gap where a large swath of the population eagerly awaits recognition.
+This is a tremendous opportunity to fill a gap where a large swath of the population eagerly awaits recognition with the help of Spanish website translation.
 McDonald’s does this well with their domain meencanta.com, a play on their “I’m lovin’ it” campaign, translated more colloquially as “I like it” but designed to maintain its positive and lyrical effect within the Hispanic culture.

 If you still believe you can get by on an English-only site, or use a consumer level tool like Google Translate to push something out inexpensively, it’s time to rethink that strategy in favor of something both culturally sensitive and relevant.

 Creating a customized domain is a good place to start.
 Offering your visitors the opportunity to toggle easily between languages is another plus, and can promote cross-generational purchasing.